-And…not one, but two radio programs: The Dave Koz Radio Show, on the air uninterrupted for close to 25 years and The Dave Koz Lounge which can be heard on SiriusXM.
+Koz also has not one, but two radio programs: The Dave Koz Radio Show, on the air uninterrupted for 25 years, and The Dave Koz Lounge which can be heard on SiriusXM.

 “I love hospitality and giving to people,” Koz says.
 “As a cruise host and when you’re coming to see a show or on the radio, it’s all about an inviting environment for people to come hang out in.
-That’s the same whether it’s on the radio or in a concert, on a cruise or at a restaurant.
 I’ve also done a lot of work with the Starlight Children’s Foundation, which is my family’s favorite charity, which helps kids who are hospitalized for long periods of time and their families.
-We’ve also made a wine for close to 10 years called Koz Wine that raises money specifically for Starlight and with our silent auctions that we do on the cruises every year, through the generosity of our fans, we’ve raised well over a half a million dollars for Starlight.”
+We’ve also made a wine for close to 10 years called KOZ Wine that raises money specifically for Starlight and with our silent auctions that we do on the cruises every year, through the generosity of our fans, we’ve raised over a million dollars for Starlight.”
 KOZ Wines recently introduced a new KOZ Rosé, available now at Whole Foods Markets in Southern California, Arizona, Hawaii and Nevada.

 If that all sounds like the work of ten people rather than one, it’s just business as usual for Dave Koz.
 Since his emergence as a young rising star in the ’80s, he’s always looked to try new things, both in his music and in his other pursuits.